 You can see some examples of my real patients’ results by viewing our breast augmentation before-and-after photo gallery.

-If you want to reshape your curves with breast implants, contact our Boston-area plastic surgery practice using our online form or by calling us at (781) 237-7700.
+If you want to reshape your curves with breast implants, contact us using our online form or by calling us at (781) 237-7700.